14 Dec 2020

 giphy

 So, what is the future?
-Anne-Marie believes that the future is already here, it just isn’t evenly distributed and looks different from what we expected.
+Anne-Marie believes that the future is already here.
+The problem is, it isn’t evenly distributed.
+It also looks different from what we expected.
 Many people believed that the future would be filled with tall, silver skyscrapers and flying cars, but now our technology looks like Virtual Reality, smart devices and Artificial Intelligence.

 Here are some examples of how future technology looks today: